Replace may refer to any of the following:

-Alternatively referred to as Search and Replace, Find and Replace or Replace is the act of finding text and replacing the found text with an alternative.
-Many software programs support the ability to find or search and replace text within a document from the Edit file menu.
+1. Alternatively referred to as Search and Replace, Find and Replace or Replace is finding text and replacing it with an alternative text.
+Many software programs support the ability to find or search and replace text in a document from the Edit file menu.
 The picture below is an example of a Find and Replace dialog box in Microsoft Word.

 Below is an example of a Find and Replace for 'fox' that is replaced with 'cat'.
-If you click the Replace All button all instances of the word 'fox' will be replaced.
+If you click the Replace All button, all instances of the word 'fox' are replaced.
 If you don't want to replace all instances of a word, click the Find Next button until you find a word you want to replace, and then click the Replace button.

 Before replace all

 The quick brown fox jumped over the lazy dog.